 The Hazel Barnes Prize is one of the most prestigious awards at the University of Colorado Boulder and focuses on the enriching relationship that occurs between teaching and research.
-Nominees should be regionally and nationally recognized, tenured faculty members who are not only outstanding teachers but also have distinguished records in research and scholarship over a substantial period of time at the University of Colorado Boulder.
+Nominees should be regionally and nationally recognized, tenured faculty members who are not only outstanding teachers but also have distinguished records in research and scholarship over a substantial period of time at CU-Boulder.

 The nominator must succinctly address the relationship between these two professional responsibilities of faculty and show the apparent impact that the nominee has had on students, faculty, colleagues and the university.
 Reference letters supporting the nomination also must address this key interaction.

 A faculty member may be nominated no more than three times during their career at CU-Boulder.

 The nomination packet should be supplied as documents in pdf format with bookmarks to allow the selection committee to access different sections easily.
-This packet can be emailed to Carole Capsalis, or brought to the Chancellor’s office at 914 Broadway on a memory stick.
+This packet can be emailed to Carole Capsalis, brought to the Chancellor’s office at 914 Broadway on a memory stick.
 Please email Carole if you plan to drop anything off and she will arrange to meet you there.
 Materials may also be mailed to Office of the Chancellor (attn.
 Carole Capsalis), 914 Broadway, 17 UCB, Boulder, CO 80309-0017.
 If you choose to send materials by mail, please email Carole to alert her.
 We continue to work remotely at this time.
 Questions may be directed to Carole Capsalis at 303-492-0318.